-U.S. Steel faces murky future after proposed takeover by Nippon Steel is blocked
+U.S. Steel faces murky future after Biden blocks proposed takeover by Nippon Steel

 The Biden administration's move on Friday to block Nippon Steel's proposed purchase of U.S. Steel raises questions about the once iconic American company's future, with industry sources saying the manufacturer could struggle to energize growth or attract rival acquisition bids.

-Biden stopped the $15 billion proposal over national security and supply chain concerns, but industry experts say that without the investment from Japan, the U.S-based steel manufacturer's path forward is murky.
+Industry experts said that without outside investment from Japan, the U.S-based steel manufacturer's path forward is murky.

 "With foreign ownership seemingly off the table, we see limited avenues moving forward," Bill Peterson, metals and mining analyst for JPMorgan said in a research note.

-U.S. Steel had warned that without an infusion of capital from Nippon Steel, it would be forced to curtail its legacy blast furnace investments and shift to cheaper nonunion electric arc furnaces.
-Additionally, it would move its headquarters out of Pittsburgh.
+U.S. Steel leaders had warned that without an infusion of capital from Nippon Steel, it would be forced to curtail its legacy blast furnace investments and shift to cheaper nonunion electric arc furnaces.
+Additionally, executives said U.S. Steel could move its headquarters out of Pittsburgh.

-The company could entertain bids from domestic rivals, said Peterson, noting that U.S. Steel's mini mill assets could be attractive to peers like steel products company Nucor Group, which considered buying parts of U.S. Steel before dropping out over price concerns.
+The company could entertain bids from domestic rivals, said Peterson, noting that U.S. Steel's mini-mill assets could be attractive to peers like steel products company Nucor Group, which considered buying parts of U.S. Steel before dropping out over price concerns.

-Others say they don't expect to see another company make an offer for U.S. Steel.

-"No one was ready to follow Nippon Steel and Cliffs above USD 50/share a year ago," BNP Paribas analysts said in a research note.
-"Cliffs no longer has enough firepower while foreign interested parties are now likely to stay well put given the backlash Nippon Steel had to face."
+"No one was ready to follow Nippon Steel and Cliffs above [$50 per share] a year ago," BNP Paribas analysts said in a report, referring to Nippon Steel's $55 a share offer, which offered a hefty premium to U.S. Steel shareholders "Cliffs no longer has enough firepower while foreign interested parties are now likely to stay well put given the backlash Nippon Steel had to face."

 Should U.S. Steel choose continue to operate as an independent company, it could then focus on growing its Big River steel plant in Arkansas, which it acquired in 2021, and which produces 70%-80% less emissions than typical steel-making processes, according to JPMorgan analysts.
 In that scenario, the company could simultaneously trim its legacy blast furnace assets over time, they said.

-Challenges to come from both sides
+Challenges from both sides

 Though doing so would present an uphill battle, both companies are expected to challenge the Biden Administration's ruling.